 The Ed.D. degree program in Human Performance is designed for those interested in pursuing the Administration and Teaching emphasis with specialization in physical education.
-The Physical Education emphasis (masters) program is accredited by the National Association of Physical Education and Sport/ National Council for Accreditation of Teacher Education (NASPE/NCATE).
+(NASPE/NCATE).

 The Master of Science degrees require a minimum of 36 semester hours beyond the bachelor's degree (with 18 hours of 600 level or higher).
 Some emphasis areas may require greater minimum hours beyond the bachelor's degree.
 The Doctor of Education and Doctor of Philosophy degrees require a minimum of seventy-two (72) semester hours beyond the master's degree, including the dissertation, research tools and program course work.
+A 3.0 GPA is required for graduation.